nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-28-windows-8-1-preview-issue-the-update-is-not-applicable-to-your-computer/index.md

 ---
 title: Windows 8.1 Preview Issue - The update is not applicable to your computer
+description: "Facing the 'update not applicable' error on Windows 8.1?
+Discover effective solutions to install the update and enhance your system performance!"
 date: 2013-06-28
 creator: Martin Hinshelwood
 id: "9914"